UPDATED: JULY 06, 2023 | 2 MIN READ

 Another discount you may be eligible for is the student ‘away’ discount.
-This is applicable if your teen is away from home for school and therefore not driving the car.
+This is applicable if your teen is away from home for school and, therefore, not driving the car.

 Look for a ‘good student discount.

-Scholarships are not the only things available to students who keep their grades up.
+Scholarships are not only available to students who keep their grades up.
 Some insurance companies offer a discount for students who maintain a high GPA.
 Typically, students who achieve a 3.0 GPA or higher can look to expect an average discount of 7%.

 Read on for the answers to many commonly asked questions regarding car insurance for kids.